Managing your contacts

 Deleting a contact

 If a contact is associated with at least one domain or SSL certificate, this contact cannot be deleted.
-You would need to remove all associated domains or SSL certificates with the contact before being able to delete it.
+You must remove all associated domains or SSL certificates with the contact before you can delete it.

 In the screenshot below, the only contact without any association is the last one.
-If you can delete a contact, a “deletion” icon will appear next to the contact.
+If you can delete a contact, a “deletion” icon will appear next to it.